 Students will also be set knowledge challenges of key vocabulary and key biblical characters that are assessed for each topic

 What can my son or daughter do to support their learning at home?

 What materials are provided or available online?

-Students are provided with Knowledge Books that include lists of key terminology Students should aim to self-quiz on this information.
+Students are provided with Knowledge Books that include lists of key terminology and key characters.
+Students should aim to self-quiz on this information.